Montmartre Food Tour: How To Eat Like a Local In Paris Top Neighborhood

 The cream of caramel with salt butter added the perfect hint of sweet and salty flavors to the amazing crepe.

-AUTHENTIC FOOD QUEST TIP: If you are looking for Paris food tours in other districts, see our guide to The 10 Best Paris Food Tours For French Food Lovers
+RELATED: For more food tours in Paris, see our guide to The 10 Best Paris Food Tours For French Food Lovers

 Montmartre Food Tour Cultural Insights